mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 ### When to not use reduce()

-Recursive functions like `reduce()` can be powerful but sometimes difficult to understand, especially for less experienced JavaScript developers.
+Recursive functions like `reduce()` can be powerful but sometimes difficult to understand, especially for less-experienced JavaScript developers.
 If code becomes clearer when using other array methods, developers must weigh the readability tradeoff against the other benefits of using `reduce()`.
 In cases where `reduce()` is the best choice, documentation and semantic variable naming can help mitigate readability drawbacks.

 ### Edge cases